 What is Express Entry (EE)?

-The EE system is a three stage process whereby interested applicants will first submit an EE form online.
-It applies to Federal Skilled Worker, Canada Experience Class, Federal Skilled Trade Class and Provincial Nominee (PNP) Class, except Alberta .
-Second, CIC then assesses these potential applicants against specific eligibility criteria.
+The EE system is a 3 stage process whereby interested applicants will first submit an EE form online.
+It applies to Federal Skilled Worker, Canada Experience Class, Federal Skilled Trade Class and Provincial Nominee (PNP) Class.
+Second IRCC then assesses these potential applicants against specific eligibility criteria.
 Potential applicants who are deemed to have met the eligibility criteria are entered into a pool of candidates.
-Third, those candidates whose profiles and attributes align with the identified needs of the government, as well as, it seems, of certain Canadian employers, will be issued an “invitation to apply” (ITA).
-Only those candidates who receive invitation can then proceed to apply for permanent residence.
+Third, those candidates whose profiles and attributes align with the identified needs of the government, as well as, certain Canadian employers, will be issued an “invitation to apply” (ITA).
+Only those candidates who receive an invitation can then proceed to apply for permanent residence.

-The applicants who registered online will be ranked one against the other based on the “Comprehensive Ranking System” (CRS) on the factors mentioned above.
+The applicants who registered an online profile will be ranked on the “Comprehensive Ranking System” (CRS) on the factors mentioned above.
 Applicants who have a job offer or have a PNP nomination will receive additional points.
-All applicants in the EE pool will be granted points (maximum of 1200) that take into consideration the following factors:
+All applicants in the EE pool will be granted points (maximum of 600) that take into consideration the following factors:

 - Skills and work experience (up to 500 points)